GluuFederation/docs-casa-prod/docs/source/user-guide.md

 ### 2FA best practices

 The context of an authentication attempt can determine which type of credential is most convenient to use.
-For instance, U2F keys are not compatible with mobile phones or certain browsers.
+For instance, security keys may not be compatible with mobile phones or certain browsers.

-**To reduce the chance of account lockout**, enroll at least two different _types_ of 2FA credentials -- e.g. one U2F token and one OTP app; or one OTP app and one SMS phone number, etc. This way, regardless which device you're using to access a protected resource, you will have a usable option for passing strong authentication.
+**To reduce the chance of account lockout**, enroll at least two different _types_ of 2FA credentials -- e.g. one security key and one OTP app; or one OTP app and one SMS phone number, etc. This way, regardless which device you're using to access a protected resource, you will have a usable option for passing strong authentication.

 ## 2FA credential details & enrollment

 The details page provides additional details about each enrolled credential, for instance last used, mobile operating system, and device name.
 Nicknames can be edited, credentials can be deleted and new credentials can be enrolled and nicknamed.

+Depending on administrator configurations, some of the below sections may nor may not be available, or sections not listed here may appear.

 !!!
 Warning
     When a credential is deleted, it cannot be recovered.
 Deleting credentials may result in 2FA being turned off.

 ### FIDO 2 security keys

-To add a new FIDO 2 credential, navigate to `2FA credentials` > `Fido 2 Security Keys`.
+To add a new FIDO 2 credential, navigate to `2FA credentials` > `Security Keys`.
 Insert the fido key and click `Ready`.
 Casa will prompt to press the button on the key.

 ![add-fido2](./img/add-fido2.png)